Anish-A-18/Anish-A-18.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hi, my name is Anish Anand.
+Anish is so awesome Hi, my name is Anish Anand.
 I am a highschooler and I have dyslexia.
 Growing up with dyslexia has always been a challenge, but I was able to find ways to work through my challenges with reading and writing, from the help of family and teachers.

 These challenges lead me to start the nonprofit: [Dyslexia Speaks](https://dyslexiaspeaks.org/)